Email Spoofing Definition

 More complex attacks target financial employees and use social engineering and online reconnaissance to trick a targeted user into sending millions to an attacker’s bank account.

 To the user, a spoofed email message looks legitimate, and many attackers will take elements from the official website to make the message more believable.
-Here’s an example PayPal phishing attack with a spoofed email sender:
+Here’s an email spoofing example with a PayPal phishing attack:

 With a typical email client (such as Microsoft Outlook), the sender address is automatically entered when a user sends a new email message.
 But an attacker can programmatically send messages using basic scripts in any language that configures the sender address to an email address of choice.
 Email API endpoints allow a sender to specify the sender address regardless whether the address exists.
 And outgoing email servers can’t determine whether the sender address is legitimate.